cfpb/curriculum-review-tool/README.md

 ## Installation for development

-The CR Tool will only work fully in the context of cfgov-refresh.
+The CR Tool will only work fully in the context of consumerfinance.gov.

-1. Clone this repository and install it locally into your cfgov-refresh environment, following [the cfgov-refresh docs for working on satellite apps](https://cfpb.github.io/cfgov-refresh/related-projects/#developing-python-packages-with-cfgov-refresh).
+1. Clone this repository and install it locally into your consumerfinance.gov environment, following [the consumerfinance.gov docs for working on satellite apps](https://cfpb.github.io/consumerfinance.gov/related-projects/#developing-python-packages-with-consumerfinancegov).
 1. In this repository's root, run `./setup.sh` to install front-end dependencies and do an initial build.
 1. Start your development server
 1. Go to http://localhost:8000/practitioner-resources/youth-financial-education/curriculum-review/before-you-begin/